-My almost 3 year-old came up with this letter game.
+Guess what!
+My almost 3-year-old came up with this letter game.
 We call it “Runaway Letter”.
-I love that we are practicing letter and sound recognition while incorporating kinesthetic learning.
+I love that we practiced letter and sound recognition while incorporating kinesthetic learning.
 This is a great activity for children who are learning to identify letters and/or letter sounds.

 Full Disclosure: This post contains affiliate links.

 First, we placed all the letters (here are our favorite magnetic letters) in alphabetical order on the board.
 This always provides great opportunities to notice differences between letters especially easily confused letters like b, d and p.

 Next, I began to sing the alphabet.
 My son removed a letter while I was singing and ran away with it.
 I stopped singing and said, “Hey, there’s a letter missing.
 Which one is missing?”